-Decide If You Want Natural Slab or Engineered Stone
+Natural Granite Slab vs. Engineered Stone

 Most people, when they think of granite, believe that it is the ideal surface material in terms of durability.
 After all, what could be stronger than rock hewn from the ground?

-Surface Appearance Can Vary Dramatically
+Natural Granite Appearance Can Vary Dramatically

-Watch For Granite Strength Ratings
+Watch for Granite Strength and Friction

-Keep Your Grout Lines Thin
+Keep the Grout Lines Thin

-But with granite, you want to emphasize the beauty of the stone, not the lines.
-So that is why grout lines are very thin—1/8 inch—and the color of the grout typically attempts to mimic the color of the granite.
+Both granite and ceramic tile have seams and use grout within those seams.
+Wider or thinner grout with ceramic tiles can emphasize or de-emphasize the appearance of the tile.
+With granite, you want to emphasize the beauty of the stone, not the lines.
+So that is why grout lines are very thin—1/8 inch—and the color of the grout often attempts to mimic the color of the granite.